 Pond Fishing for bass

-Cast parallel to the shoreline for several cast, this will provoke more strikes.
+Cast parallel to the shoreline for several cast; this will provoke more strikes.
 Many bass in ponds relates directly to shoreline cover and structure since many of these ponds lack structure in the open water.
-Cast beyond any points you may see along the shoreline and work the lure past the point.
+Cast beyond any points, you may see along the shoreline and work the lure past the point.
 This results in more strikes and increases your percentage of casts versus strikes.

-Pond Fishing Techniques
+More on Pond Fishing for Bass Techniques

-Follow these techniques for pond fishing and you’ll enjoy more catching with less fishing!
+Follow these techniques for pond fishing, and you’ll enjoy more catching with less fishing!